PowerPoint Slide Masters: Save Time and Customize Your Presentations

 The PowerPoint slide master functions as the control center of a presentation.
 In it, you can define design rules that affect every slide.
 PowerPoint also offers the handout master and the notes master.
 All three masters have children slides or pages.
 All changes to a master are automatically applied to every slide.
 PowerPoint’s masters are the perfect tools for creating a professional and consistent layout and design for your presentation.

-Are you looking for professional support in creating your own slide master?
-Then don’t hesitate to contact us at [email protected].
+Are you interested in an individually fitted slide master?
+Our agency is looking at a successful past in which we were able to help many satisfied customers.
+Don’t hesitate to contact us!
 We’d be happy to design a layout that suits your individual preferences and needs.

 If you have questions about the slide master or other topics regarding powerpoint – please write us an email to [email protected].
 We would be happy to help!